ChristosLasdas/Motion-inside-a-Gravitational-Field/README.md

 We have codes that are used for:

+* Study the trajectory of a body inside a gravitational potential and compare different Finite Difference Schemes (Euler and 4th order Runge-Kutta) for obtaining a solution
 * Study the stability of trajectories and Lagrange Points
-* Study the trajectory of a body inside a gravitational potential and compare different Finite Difference Schemes for obtaining a solution